Museum Artifact: Miniature Radio Flyer Wagon from 1933 World’s Fair

 By some estimates, Pasin’s sales team sold more than 120,000 miniature coaster wagons by the time the fair concluded in 1934.
 Many were red, like the one in our collection, but blue and green were also available, among others.
 Considering the volume of the souvenirs produced, many of these special 1933 mini Radio Flyers are still in circulation.
 But as evidenced by the condition of our artifact, time can take its toll on the rubber wheels and paint job.
 These were meant for putting on a shelf more than playing with.

-More importantly than the longevity of the souvenirs themselves, though, Pasin had indeed ensured the lasting popularity of his full-size product.
+More important than the longevity of the souvenirs themselves, though, Pasin had indeed ensured the lasting popularity of his full-size product.
 The classic red Radio Flyer wagon became one of the great American toy brands of the 20th century, and perhaps even more impressively, the company behind it remained independently and family owned every step of the way.

 When Antonio Pasin died in 1990 at age 93, his son Mario had already taken charge, and Mario’s son Robert took the reins in 1997.
 Robert has helped the company dramatically turn around its sinking market share, battling back against stiff competition from bigger toy corporations both foreign and domestic.
 Sacrifices had to be made along the way, however.
 As mentioned, Radio Flyer closed the manufacturing portion of its Chicago operations in the ‘90s, and they also discontinued the original classic steel wagon, moving over entirely to plastic.